Career Success Predictor

 Test Overview

-The Career Success Predictor assesses an individual's interests in terms of how they match the specific occupational environment they will be working in.
-Based on factor analytic research, psychologist J. L. Holland developed a six-factor model widely used today in career assessment.
+Based on factor analytic research, psychologist J. L. Holland developed a six-factor model widely used today in career interest assessment.
 This model suggests there are six occupational environments and each is associated with a particular set of personal interests.
-This assessment identifies the occupational environment(s) the candidate is best suited for based on their interests.

 Measures the Following: